 Training and learning to apply the main principles of Krav Maga in a confrontation can save your life.
 To this day, militaries still teach it to recruits.

-Even though mastering it is a long-term project, in only several weeks of training you can learn some useful defensive moves that could really help you in a threatening situation.
+Even though mastering it is a long-term project, in only several weeks of self-defense training you can learn some useful defensive moves that could really help you in a threatening situation.

 Over time, you also develop situational awareness through training, as you practice paying more attention and becoming more aware of your surroundings.
 This can help you recognize threats and avoid conflict altogether, or help you find escape routes or potential weapons during a confrontation.